ExObsSim/Rapoc-public/docs/source/user_guide.rst

 There are two estimation modes available in `RAPOC`:

 - `closest`: the code estimates the mean opacity for the closest pressure and temperature values found within the input data grid.
-- `linear` or `cubic`: the code estimates the mean opacity by performing an interpolation that makes use of the :func:`scipy.interpolate.griddata`.
+- `linear` or `loglinear`: the code estimates the mean opacity by performing an interpolation that makes use of the :func:`scipy.interpolate.griddata`.

 In the second case, `RAPOC` needs to first build a :func:`~rapoc.models.model.Model.map()` of the mean opacities in the input pressure and temperature data grid.